 Common advice that should be avoided is to perform a “junk initialization” of variables.
 Initializing a variable with an inappropriate default value such as zero can result in hiding underlying problems, because the compiler or other static analysis tools will then be unable to detect that the variable has been used prior to receiving a correctly computed value.

-C.25 Operator Precedence/Order of Evaluation [JCW]
+6.24 Operator Precedence/Order of Evaluation [JCW]

-C.25.1 Applicability to language
+6.24.1 Applicability to language

 Since this vulnerability is about "incorrect beliefs" of programmers, there is no way to establish a limit to how far incorrect beliefs can go.
 However, Ada is less susceptible to that vulnerability than many other languages, since